What is Agroecology?

 Barleybird CIC works to support food systems and activities which are in line with this agroecological approach.
 Our primary focus is on communities, farmers and growers in the UK.

-Read more about agroecology on the FAO Agroecology Knowledge Hub.
+Read more about agroecology on the Agroecology Coalition’s website and the FAO Agroecology Knowledge Hub.